 Learn more about application metrics.

-Each Developer Console application is limited to a total of 1000 data resources and resource access scopes.
+By default, each Developer Console application is limited to a total of 1000 data resources and resource access scopes.
+Reach out to a Palantir administrator if you encounter this limitation.